 - International: No international coverage is included.

-- Mobile Hotspot Use: Membership generally includes purchase of a Fuse or Franklin R850 mobile hotspot, and this plan is only for data usage.
+- Mobile Hotspot Use: Membership generally includes purchase of a Fuse, Franklin R850, or Warp mobile hotspot, and these plans are only for data usage.

 - Data Roll Over: No roll-over, as data is unlimited.

-- Overage Charges: There are overage charges or data speed throttling.
+- Overage Charges: There are no overage charges - all plans are unlimited.

 - Streaming: There are no restrictions or blocks on video streaming.